stouffer/EvoGeoModules/manuscript/cover.md

 We are happy to inform you of our decision to submit our manuscript entitled *Coevolution acts more on interactions than it does on community structure* for publication in *Nature*.

-We believe that our manuscript will be of general interest to the readership of *Nature* for the following reasons.
-There is a perennial debate about the degree to which the structure of ecological communities is the result of coevolution in the past or ecological processes in the present.
+We believe that our manuscript will be of general interest to the *Nature*'s readership for the following reasons.

+There is persistent debate between evolutionary biologists and ecologists about the degree to which the structure of ecological communities is the result of coevolution in the past or ecological processes in the present.
+One particular idea, however, that these two groups *do* agree upon is that species-species interactions are a key mechanism driver underlying both of these phenomena.
+In this regard, the effects of antagonistic interactions---such as those between predators and their prey or parasites and their hosts---are considered to be particularly important.

+Nevertheless, a paucity of empirical data has made it exceedingly difficult to tease apart the concurrent effects of coevolution and ecological processes to determine the scale at which each is dominant.

 Summary 1 (for the Editor):